Bringing Dead Soil Back to Life With a Breakthrough 20 Years in the Making

 That is why I have spent these many months writing and researching.
 That is why I kept going, because once you see this, it becomes very difficult to ignore the possibility that we are not dealing with a problem of inputs, but a problem of conditions.

-For those of you who have been following this work, and for those seeing it for the first time, we’re launching Primora Bio today while also kicking off our Spring World Water Day sale.
+For those of you who have been following this work and for those seeing it for the first time, today we’re launching a new category of agricultural inputs, a cosmotropic mineral concentrate derived from Themarox, called Primora Bio, while kicking off our Spring World Water Day sale.

 But for now, sit with what you’ve seen here.